Tolerances and Ill Conditioning — A Caveat

 When solving linear and quadratic programming problems, we recommend that you check final primal and dual constraint violations.
 Duality theory states that, if your solution is primal feasible, dual feasible, and complementary, then you have an optimal solution.
 Complementarity is automatically enforced by the simplex method, so achieving primal and dual feasibility (to tolerances) assures that the solution is optimal (to tolerances).

-When solving a MIP model, there is unfortunately no simple method available to check the optimality of the result.
+When solving a MIP model (which includes any model that contains discrete or non-convex features, such as non-convex objectives, general constraints, semi-continuous variables, etc.), there is unfortunately no simple method available to check the optimality of the result.
 While we work hard to identify and manage the negative effects of ill conditioning, we are unable to provide a mathematical proof that the solution returned is truly optimal.

-For additional information on numerical issues, please reffer to the Gurobi Guidelines for Numerical Issues Section of this manual.
+For additional information on numerical issues, please refer to the Gurobi Guidelines for Numerical Issues Section of this manual.